LLM Gateway

 ANTHROPIC_API_KEY=sk-ant-...

-Basic Commands
+Basic Management Commands

 # View logs

-docker compose -f docker-compose.prod.yml logs -f
+docker compose -f infra/docker-compose.split.yml logs -f

 # Restart services

-docker compose -f docker-compose.prod.yml restart
+docker compose -f infra/docker-compose.split.yml restart

 # Stop services

-docker compose -f docker-compose.prod.yml down
+docker compose -f infra/docker-compose.split.yml down

 Next Steps